Hormel Foods: Effect of the COVID-19 pandemic

 On April 18, 2020, local health officials shut down a Hormel Foods plant in Rochelle, Illinois, that employed 800 people after at least 24 workers tested positive for coronavirus.
 On April 21, Hormel announced the closure of three meat processing plants, including its Alma Foods plant in Alma, Kansas.
 That plant employs about 100 workers and at least one worker tested positive for the coronavirus.
 Hormel also closed its Don Miguel Foods factory in Dallas, Texas, which is a joint venture with a Mexico City company, Herdez Del Fuerte.
 The plant made pork, beef and chicken burritos and tacos, and employed about 700 workers.
 On April 24, Hormel announced the closure of two plants in Willmar, Minnesota, after 14 workers tested positive for coronavirus.
 These Jennie-O turkey plants employed over 1,200 workers.

 In October 2020, Hormel launched a bacon scented protective mask giveaway charity promotion.

 Leadership timeline

 MegaMex Foods

 In 2009, California-based MegaMex Foods was created as a joint venture by US-based Hormel and Mexico-based Herdez del Fuerte to manufacture, market and distribute Mexican-style sauces and related other foods in the United States.
 Initial brands included Chi-Chi's, La Victoria, Búfalo, Doña María, and Herdez.

 Don Miguel Foods Corporation was acquired by MegaMex in 2010.
 Don Miguel manufactured fresh and frozen prepared foods, such as mini tacos, flautas, taquitos, empanadas, burritos and roller grill items.

 In 2011, MegaMex acquired Texas-based Fresherized Foods, one of the largest provider of refrigerated guacamole in the United States and the manufacturer of Wholly Guacamole, Wholly Salsa, and Wholly Queso.

 In 2021, MegaMex expanded their offerings to the wholesale food service industry by debuting their Tres Cocinas brand of pepper pastes.

+Controversy

+In 2013, an Office of Inspector General Audit Report raised ethical concerns about Hormel's participation in the USDA pilot program known as HIMP, which allegedly enabled high-speed slaughter of pigs with reduced oversight.

+In 2016, the Animal Legal Defense Fund (ALDF) raised a lawsuit against Hormel for misleading advertising.
+They claimed that products marked as "natural" or listed under the Natural Choice brand were not produced with any higher health or animal welfare standards.